Skip to Content

 With magnification, it can be observed that the fine point of an ordinary sewing needle will readily dent opalite when only the slightest pressure is exerted.
 Such a test will not dent gem-quality natural and synthetic opals.

 However, some poor-quality, highly porous natural opals may be.
-But these two methods will not be effective if the opalite is made of glass or some strong modern material.
+However, these two methods will not be effective if the opalite is made of glass or some strong modern material.

 • Step 3